VeraShevelyova/SeleniumTests/README.md

- 3) Open the projetc in the IDEA
+ 3) Open the project in the IDEA

  4) Navigate to the \SeleniumTests\Akamai\src\test\java\selenium_tests\runners folder

- 5) Selet any class file, open it and click on the arrow next to the class name
+ 5) Select any class file, open it and click on the arrow next to the class name